yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ---

-## The MBTI Type Most Likely to Benefit from Advanced AI (in my opinion)
+## The MBTI Type Most Likely to Benefit from Advanced AI (in my biased opinion)

-If forced to pick **one** MBTI type that stands to gain the *largest asymmetric advantage* from advanced AI tools (ChatGPT, Grok, Claude, Midjourney, autonomous agents, etc.) over the next decade, the strongest candidate in my rather biased opinion, is:
+If forced to pick **one** MBTI type that stands to gain the *largest asymmetric advantage* from advanced AI tools (ChatGPT, Grok, Claude, Midjourney, autonomous agents, etc.) over the next decade, a strong candidate in my rather biased opinion, is:

-## **INTP — “The Logician”**
+## **INTP***

 ---